shift31/hostbase-cli/README.md

     hostbase hosts -sx 'domain:example.com'
     ```
 - Only return values for a specific field/key (using 'operatingsystem' as example)

+    This also works when requesting a single host.

     ```bash
     hostbase hosts -s 'domain:example.com' -k operatingsystem